Gradient is All You Need? How Consensus-Based Optimization can be Interpreted as a Stochastic Relaxation of Gradient Descent: Consensus-based optimization converges globally

-Despite the results of this section requiring the global minimizer~$\globmin$ to be unique, there exists a polarized variant of CBO~\cite{bungert2022polarized} capable of finding multiple global minimizers at the same time.
+Despite the results of this section requiring the global minimizer~$\globmin$ to be unique as per inverse continuity condition, there exists a polarized CBO variant~\cite{bungert2022polarized,fornasiersun2024} capable of finding multiple global minimizers at once.

-\begin{remark} A conceptually similar philosophy has been taken recently by \citet{mei2018mean}, \citet{rotskoff2018trainability}, \citet{chizat2018global}, and \citet{sirignano2020mean} to explain the generalization capabilities of over-parameterized neural networks.
-Leveraging that the mean-field description (w.r.t.\@ the number of neurons) of the SGD learning dynamics is captured by a nonlinear PDE that admits a gradient flow structure on~$\left(\CP_2(\bbR^d), W_2\right)$, they show that, remarkably, original complexities of the loss landscape are alleviated in this scaling.
-Together with a quantification of the fluctuations of the empirical neuron distribution around this mean-field limit, they derive convergence results for SGD for sufficiently large networks with optimal generalization error. \end{remark}